Huhhhhhghhghh/Opium-1.0/README.md

 🕹Go past the boundaries with Opium!
 Our service hosts over 100+ unblocked games, includes many selectable proxies, emulators, and tab cloakers.
 And guess what?
 All of it is free with no fees at all for anything! 🎮

+**New Features**

+- New Page styles
+- Better & more games
+- More content
+- User Friendly
+- Better Search Bar
+- Changelog

 ### Testing Site: https://opium-tst.neocities.org

 ## Active Domains